PiCode9560/Godot-4-Concave-Mesh-Slicer/README.md

 # Feature

 - slice convex, concave and meshes with holes.
-- if your mesh is too complicated, the cross-section surface sometimes not be created.
+- if your mesh is too complicated, the cross-section surface sometimes not created.

 # Installing
 Download the files and put the ConcaveMeshSlicer.gd into your project.